-There’s a reason investigation has the word ‘invest’ in it.
 A thorough commercial property due diligence might be the difference between a successful long-term investment and a failed commercial real estate investment that haunts you for years.

 It’s what trips up many investors who have scanned the property’s credentials without getting up close to the property, inspecting the minutiae.
 These investors don’t put a microscope over every detail, they don’t question the vendor’s word that the asset is in “mint” condition, and they most certainly don’t talk one-on-one with their potential new tenants about their niggles with the property.

 Surprise, surprise, commercial property investment isn’t as easy as you first thought (well, unless you invest in an unlisted property trust).
 But if you know what to look for during the due diligence phase of your ideal property investment, you’ll be bathing in comfort come settlement – and for many years after.

 While this post won’t cover everything you need to know about conducting a top-shelf commercial property due diligence, it will be a great starting point.
 Here are 7 tips for a successful commercial property due diligence:

 Commonly abbreviated to DD, a due diligence is a professional assessment of a property’s physical and non-physical characteristics.
 It provides you with the final answer to the ultimate question: Should I or should I not buy this property?

 The physical characteristics of a commercial property is the building itself, along with the land and environment it occupies, and even the plant and equipment it may come with.